wilson-aina/mahinops.github.io/_posts/2024-04-10-interview-experience-tse-welldev-irtiza-chowdhury.md

 ---
-title: "Interview Experience-Biochemistry and Molecular Biology(SUST) to Software Engineer at Welldev"
+title: "Embarking on the Coding Odyssey: The Journey of Irtiza Chowdhury as a Trainee Software Engineer at Welldev"
 date: 2024-04-10
 categories: [Interview]
 tags: [Interview, DevOps]